ADGEfficiency/dsr-rl/PITCHME.md

 - anything that touches a neural network needs to be within a reasonable range

 We can estimate statistics like min/max/mean from the training set
+- these statistics are as much a part of the ML model as weights
-- in reinforcment learning we have no training set!
+- in reinforcement learning we have no training set

 ---
 ### Scaling aka pre-processing